8' = 96"

 Headroom Calculation Results

 Actual Leg Height

-We have two Leg Heights: Standard 73" Legs (for ceilings up to 8') or if you would like
+We have three Leg Heights: Standard 73" Legs (for ceilings up to

 above the safety rail to fit based on